meetmakwana19/express-to-do-app/ReadME.md

 1. Making logger in the `server.js`
 2. Middlewares are always called sequentially in expressJS
-3. So made 1st middleware for express app for logger
+3. So made 1st middleware for express app for logger and tried passing request by adding extra field to the request object and consumed it in the home route of view.
+4. Added PUT call through views/todo.ejs form